-It is unlawful for an employer, or prospective employer, to take adverse action against an individual because the individual exercised a workplace right.
+It is unlawful for an employer, or prospective employer, to take adverse action against an individual because the individual exercised a workplace right, or to prevent an individual from exercising a workplace right.
 For example, issuing a warning to an employee because they raised an inquiry about their pay.
 However, the laws do not prevent warnings because the employee engaged in misconduct.

 Reverse onus and multiple reasons

 Further, the Act provides a reverse onus of proof.
 This means that once an employee makes an allegation that they have been dismissed because they was on personal leave, it is upon the employer to provide evidence that this allegation was not the reason for dismissal, but because the employee was not performing or engaged in misconduct.